premAI-io/Ayup/README.md

 proxy.

 🛠️ Figuring out how to generate, build or serve your app is left to pluggable assistants.
 These can be written in any language and are ran inside a container.
+They can be chained together like middleware.

 # State / Roadmap